sambit-giri/pySZe/README.md

 pySZe
 -----
-A python package to create mock observable of current and forthcoming telescopes.
+A python package to model the Sunyaez-Zeldovich (SZ) effect observations.

 PREREQUISITES
 -------------